raphamorim/rio/docs/install/index.md

 - • The browser will ask if you want to keep the file, click "Keep" to save the installer/executable on your computer.
 - • When openinig the file, Windows will give you a warning, click "More info" and then "Run anyway" to run the installer/executable.

+If you want to change the default shell to the new PowerShell plataform, change the following line in your config file (see [Docs](https://raphamorim.io/rio/docs/) for more information):

+{% highlight toml %}
+env-vars = ['SHELL=/pwsh']
+{% endhighlight %}

 ### WebAssembly

 TBD in the version v0.0.9.